 According to the respondent, two members of the group self-harmed by cutting themselves.
 They used small knives and also sharp rocks, which they found in their surroundings.

-The wounded were taken to a nearby hospital and brought back half an hour later.
+The wounded were taken to a nearby hospital and reportedly brought back half an hour later.

 Following this incident, the officers at the police station called for reinforcements.
 Four police officers arrived at the yard on two motorcycles.
-These officers had red bands on both their arms and were carrying extendable metal batons, which became full size when a button on the side was pushed.
+The respondent described how these officers had red bands on both their arms and were carrying extendable metal batons, which became full size when a button on the side was pushed.

 The respondent recalled that the newly arrived officers singled out people from the group to beat.